MaxPleaner/bandcamp_labels/README.md

 or even a good HTML page for searching labels, nevermind labels by genre.
 The search page that is used to seed shows artists and labels in the same list.
 Each request only shows 15 items, so the number of labels indexed per request is quite low.

-### Development / Goals

-The bandcamp-scraper tool is not returning all the results.
-For example, a "metal" query only returns 8 labels.
-This is obviously not all the ones that exist.
-So I need to figure out how to get a larger number for this website to actually be useful.